farcasterxyz/docs/docs/reference/contracts/reference/signed-key-request-validator.md

 ### validate

-Validate encoded [`SignedKeyRequestMetadata`](#signedkeyrequestmetadata-struct).
-The KeyRegistry calls this validation function before adding a public key and reverts if the provided metadata is malformed or incorrectly signed.
-Entities who create and add keys to the KeyRegistry can call this function to verify their signed key metadata before providing it to the user or using it in an onchain transaction.
+Validate an encoded [`SignedKeyRequestMetadata`](#signedkeyrequestmetadata-struct).
+The KeyRegistry calls this function internally when a user adds a key to validate the Signed Key Request.
+If you are creating keys on behalf of users, you can call this function yourself to validate the Signed Key Request created by your app.

 | Parameter | type      | Description                                                             |
 | --------- | --------- | ----------------------------------------------------------------------- |